brbenji/pheonix-hmba/_narrative/2021-09-17-your-value.md

 date:   2021-09-17 00:11:33 -0500
 ---
 ### conviction
-Before I tell you to go find your tribe of support, I first need to distill in you a conviction of your own value to others.
+Before I tell you to go find your tribe of **Patrons**, I first need to distill in you a conviction of your own value to others.

 While your music is involved your value comes first from **who you are**.
 A musician has within themselves many ways of being our culture is desparately missing.
 And you can bring them back.